 .
 In 1830, the simple title to the property was vested in the Methodist Episcopal Church.
-The first building, a log house, was erected in the west of and adjacent to the present church site.
+The first building, a log house, was erected to the west of and adjacent to the present church site.
 During this time, Bainbridge was included in the South Carolina Conference but, in 1852, it was transferred to the Florida Conference as a mission church.

-In 1854, a new and larger church was build with Rev. F. A. Branch as the pastor.
-By the early 1890's, this building had become inadequate and a new, brick building was erected and dedicated on November 9, 1899.
-At that time, Rev. W. N. Ainsworth was in his fourth year as pastor and he would go onto become Bishop of Georgia.
-This building was destroyed by fire in 1906, which resulted in construction of the current building that was dedicated in 1911.
-Also in 1911, Bainbridge First United Methodist Church left the Florida Conference and joined the South Georgia Conference.
+In 1854, a new and larger church was built with Rev. F. A. Branch as the pastor.
+By the early 1890s, this building had become inadequate and a new, brick building was erected and dedicated on November 9, 1899.
+At that time, Rev. W. N. Ainsworth was in his fourth year as pastor and he would go on to become Bishop of Georgia.
+This building was destroyed by fire in 1906, which resulted in the construction of the current building that was dedicated in 1911, the same year Bainbridge joined the South Georgia Conference.